Drone First Responder system · Based in Traverse City, Michigan

 Northern Michigan's emergency response gap is measured in minutes.
 Prelude closes it in seconds.

-DJI FlyCart30 drone over Northern Michigan
+Drone over Northern Michigan

 The problem